 5. Do pull-ups hanging from a horizontal bar (optional).
 You will be amazed at the number of muscles around your stomach working with pull-ups.
 Do 5 to 10 pull-ups with your palms facing away from you and 5 to 10 pull-ups with your palms facing towards you.
 This will also build your lats and biceps at the same time.
 REPEAT

 Finally this picture gives you an idea of the type of exercises and the abs muscles you will be working out.
-Ideally for a perfect six pack you should be able to alternate all these abs exercises.
+Ideally for having well-packed abs you should be able to alternate all these workouts.

 It is never too late to get a six pack.
-I am 46 and still have ;-)
+I am already 46 and I managed to get it ;-)